dhrubo55/personal-blog/content/posts/day-68-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-3.md

 these allow you view what exactly happening under hood during runtime & identify problematic areas ahead time before problems start manifesting themselves on production environment.

-In my case we started looking into which classes were taking much memory and thread execution as well.
-Then exported a heap dump and isolated the class which was an old version of an library.
+In the case I was working, we started looking into which classes were taking much memory and thread execution as well.
+Then exported a heap dump and analyzed it with Eclipse MAT and isolated the class which was an old version of a library.

 ### Steps to prevent Memory leaks